axe-api/docs/docs/03-routes/README.md

 `api/users/:userId/posts/:postId/comments/:id`

 Of course, you will not have only one route.
-If you use default capabilities, you will have 15 routes with that kind of relationship.
+If you use default handlers, you will have 15 routes with that kind of relationship.

 ## Multiple Relation